Advanced Police Studies

 Integrative Field Experience

-The Advanced Police Studies program is designed to build on your previous education and further develop the student's capabilities to become a police officer.
+The Advanced Police Studies program is designed to build on your previous education and further develop the student's capabilities to become a police officer or special constable.
 Students refine their abilities to analyze situations and to make appropriate decisions in complex situations.
-Through use of small group classes, simulations, exercises, practicum experiences students will further gain experience in dealing with social problems within an ever-changing diverse community.
-This program gives graduates further life skills and experience enabling them to make application to policing.
+Through the use of small group classes, simulations, exercises, placement experiences students will further gain experience in dealing with social problems within an ever-changing diverse community.
+This program gives graduates further life skills and experience enabling them to make applications to policing.

 Program Design for Your Cohort